Drag and Drop

 Drag and Drop of IPorts

-The PortDropInputMode is a specialized ItemDropInputMode<T> for ports which specifies the expected data format to be IPort.
+The PortDropInputMode is a specialized ItemDropInputMode<T> for ports.
+It specifies that the expected data format is IPort.

 To customize the creation process of the item that is being dropped, override the createPort method.